‘A huge crater’: Massive water main break floods Fall River streets, shreds asphalt

 Dennis Silva, of Fall River’s engineering department, says road repairs will take at least “a couple of days.”

-Fall River Superintendent Matthew Malone says schools in the area will be in session on Thursday.
+Fall River Superintendent Matthew Malone said schools in the area will be in session on Thursday.

+“Parking is gonna be tough,” Malone said.
+“We had to re-route our buses because Locust Street will be shut down and we’ve already talked to the principal who’s communicated with his faculty and staff about where to park.”

 Motorists are being urged to avoid the area.